LetsBlend/Tokyoland/README.md

 You’ll need a few essential packages for this config to work properly.
 I couldnt keep track of all the dependencies, but here are some that i remembered.
-QT Applications are managed by kvantum, while gtk are managed by nwg-look Also theme QT tokyonight theme seems to be a bit broken, which is why I am using the cattpuccin moccha blue theme
+QT Application theming is managed by kvantum, while gtk applications are managed by nwg-look Also the tokyonight theme for Qt seems to be a bit broken, which is why I am using the cattpuccin moccha blue for dolphin, which is very similar.

 ```bash
 hyprland waybar wofi kitty rofi